ibm-cloud-docs/appid/faq.md

   </tr>
   <tr>
     <td>Runtime authentication activity tracking</td>
     <td>By integrating {{site.data.keyword.at_short}} with {{site.data.keyword.appid_short_notm}} you can track two different types of authentication events at runtime.
-For example: A password reset request, authentication failures, or a user log out. for more information, see [Viewing runtime events](/docs/services/appid?topic=appid-at-events#at-monitor-runtime).</td>
+For example: A password reset request, authentication failures, or a user logout.
+For more information, see [Viewing runtime events](/docs/services/appid?topic=appid-at-events#at-monitor-runtime).</td>
   </tr>
   <tr>
     <td>Password policy management</td>